Ecole-des-Nouvelles-Images/2025-Mobile-Defenseless-Tower/README.en.md

 ---

 ## Introduction
-**Castle Rush** est un tower defense sur mobil développé pendant 5 semaines.
-Ce projet a été fait dans le cadre d'un projet étudiant.
-Ce projet a commencé avec une semaine de pré-production, quatre semaines de production et une semaine de post-production.
+**Castle Rush** is a mobile tower defense game developed over 5 weeks.
+This project was carried out as part of a student project.
+It began with one week of pre-production, four weeks of production, and one week of post-production.

 ---

-## Equipe
+## Team

-- **Durand Julien**: Product owner, developpeur
+-**Durand Julien**: Product owner, developer
-- **Ovide Calvin**: Lead artiste
+-**Ovide Calvin**: Lead artist
-- **Bilore Sasha**: Artiste
-- **Lukoyanova Regina**: Artiste
+-**Bilore Sasha**: Artist
+-**Lukoyanova Regina**: Artist

 <img width="1834" height="471" alt="LA_TEAAAAAMM" src="https://github.com/user-attachments/assets/0d2b8bac-7902-4aff-8c61-9220631ef288" />